 - Have fun—Look for fun ways to photograph.
 Do that and you can persuade your family to join your photography!

 - Use a tripod—A lot of night photography is long exposure.
 You’ll need a tripod for this.

 exposuretechnique is light painting.
 It’s creative, fun, and you can involve your family.

 - Use the light—Get out and use ambient light for street photography.
 Alternatively, experiment with your own light and use a flash.

 1. Go Through Your Images Everyday to Self-Critique

 It’s tempting to take many photos during your trip.
 This spray and pray approach isn’t really a useful way of getting the best photos though.
 And it can slow your improvement as a photographer.

 Instead it’s best to review your work on a daily basis.
 Use a critical eye, and decide which photos really worked.
 Select the best photos you’ve taken that day.

-At the end of the trip re-edit your selection by choosing a best of the best.
+At the end of the trip, edit your selection by choosing the best of the best.
 Look to keep this selection to around 20 or 30 images.